Vanguard-class submarine: Replacement

+The Vanguard class had an originally intended service life of 25 years.
+This would put the retirement dates for the class at 2018, 2020, 2021, 2024.

 On 4 December 2006, then Prime Minister Tony Blair revealed plans to spend up to £20 billion on a new generation of ballistic missile submarines to replace the Vanguard class.
 In order to reduce costs and show Britain's commitment to the Non-Proliferation Treaty, Blair suggested that submarine numbers could be cut from four to three, while the number of nuclear warheads would be cut by 20% to 160.
 On 23 September 2009, then Prime Minister Gordon Brown confirmed that this reduction to three submarines was still under consideration.
 In February 2011, the Defence Secretary Liam Fox stated that four submarines would be needed if the UK was to retain a credible nuclear deterrent.
 On 18 May 2011 the British government approved the initial assessment phase for the construction of a new class of four submarines, paving the way for the ordering of the first long-lead items and preparations for the main build to begin in the future.
 This new class of submarine, now known as the Dreadnought class, will retain the current Trident II missiles, and will incorporate a new 'PWR3' nuclear reactor as well as technology developed for the Astute-class nuclear-powered fleet submarines of the Royal Navy.

 A vote on the Trident renewal programme was held in the House of Commons on 18 July 2016, and determined that the UK should proceed with construction of the next generation of submarines.
 The motion passed with a significant majority of 472 MPs voting in favour and 117 against.
 The MoD put the cost of building, testing and commissioning the replacement vessels at £31 billion (plus a contingency fund of £10 billion) over 35 years, or about 0.2 per cent of government spending, or 6 per cent of defence spending, every year.
 It is expected the new fleet of submarines will come into operation starting 2028 at the earliest and certainly by the 2030s.
 The Dreadnought class will extend the life of the Trident programme until at least the 2060s.